Accounting Jargon – Our handy glossary to help you understand some of the terminology used by Accountants and Bookkeepers

 Confirmation Statement – A Confirmation Statement is a document submitted to Companies House which confirms the identity of the directors and company secretary, as well as the registered office, the shares in issue, the industry of the company, and who has significant control over the company.
 It does not contain financial information about trading.

-Disallowable expense – An expense that is included when determining the trading profit of a business, but that is not allowed to reduce profits for tax purposes.
+Disallowable expense – Some expenses count when calculating trading profit but don’t reduce profits for tax purposes.

-Doubtful debt – Doubtful debt is a provision against specific aged receivables (sales invoices) that you don’t expect to receive payment for.
+Doubtful debt – Businesses create a provision for specific aged receivables (unpaid invoices) they don’t expect to be paid.

 What is the difference between Statutory Accounts and Management Accounts? – Statutory Accounts must be filed with the Registrar of Companies and should be for 12 months (except in certain circumstances) and be delivered in specified formats.